WPSurfer.com

 (http.request.uri contains ".zip") or (http.request.uri contains ".rar") or (http.request.uri contains ".bak") or (http.request.uri contains ".bat") or (http.request.uri contains ".htacc") or (http.request.uri contains ".tar") or (http.request.uri contains ".env") or (http.request.uri contains ".tgz") or (http.request.uri contains ".7z") or (http.request.uri contains ".sql") or (http.request.uri contains ".xz") or (http.request.uri contains ".yml") or (http.request.uri contains ".aws") or (http.request.uri contains ".alfa") or (http.request.uri contains ".zlib") or (http.request.uri contains ".bk") or (http.request.uri contains ".bz2") or (http.request.uri contains ".dat") or (http.request.uri contains ".gz") or (http.request.uri contains ".py") or (http.request.uri contains ".jsp") or (http.request.uri contains ".asp") or (http.request.uri contains ".cgi") or (http.request.uri contains ".bash") or (http.request.uri contains ".dll") or (http.request.uri contains ".hg") or (http.request.uri contains ".git") or (http.request.uri contains ".cfg") or (http.request.uri contains ".mdb") or (http.request.uri contains ".htpas") or (http.request.uri contains ".pass") or (http.request.uri contains ".out") or (http.request.uri contains ".cmd") or (http.request.uri contains ".swp") or (http.request.uri contains ".exe") or (http.request.uri contains ".ini") or (http.request.uri contains ".phtml") or (http.request.uri contains ".md") or (http.request.uri contains ".axd") or (http.request.uri contains ".log") or (http.request.uri contains ".sqlite") or (http.request.uri contains ".hash") or (http.request.uri contains ".cfm") or (http.request.uri contains ".txt") or (http.request.uri contains ".html")

-If you have to give access to files such as robots.txt, ads.txt or any other important, include them on a whitelist rule and let Cloudflare block the rest of them.
+If you have to give access to files such as robots.txt, ads.txt or any other important, include them on the whitelist rule and let Cloudflare block the rest of them.

 #1script